 4. To save the partition configuration, use the write memory command.
-Table 12 summarizes the write memory command usage for additional information.
+Table 8 summarizes the write memory command usage for additional information.

-Table 12: Write Memory Command Usage
+Table 8: Write Memory Command Usage

-Command Descriptions write memory Save the running configuration to the startup-config or the current profile in the current partition. write memory all- partitions Save the running configuration to their respective startup-config or their current profiles of all partitions.
-This is the commonly used command because it works regardless of whether you have the partition or not. write memory Save the running configuration to the new profile in
+Command Descriptions write memory Save the running configuration to the startup-config or the current profile in the current partition. write memory all- ning configuration to their respective g or their current profiles of all partitions NOTE: This is the commonly used command because it works regardless of whether you have the partition or not. write memory Save the running configuration to the new profile in

-Table 12: Write Memory Command Usage
+Table 8: Write Memory Command Usage